irwinarruda/study-on-micro-frontends/README.md

 But what if we want to share the `count` state so that all the Counter Widgets change at the same time?
 For that, we have to use some global state manager solution.

-Because `React Context`, `Vuex`, or `Svelte writable` are framework sepcific, we have to find a generic **State Manager** that works on every framework.
+Because `React Context`, `Vuex`, or `Svelte writable` are framework specific, we have to find a generic **State Manager** that works on every framework.
 The easiest one to use I could find is `Mobx State-Tree`.

 ```ts
 import { types } from 'mobx-state-tree';